 - You feel empty, like you don’t know yourself anymore, nothing seems to make sense and as much as you try to figure out why, you can’t think of anything.
 Not a good feeling at all.

-- Everything feels wrong, you think you’re supposed to be doing something but you think it’s wrong.
-Like being confused and as much as you want it to feel right, it just becomes really difficult.
+- Feeling wrong, you think you’re supposed to be doing something but you think it’s wrong.
+It’s confusing and as much as you want it to feel right, it just becomes really difficult.

-- You keep lying to yourself that that’s how it’s supposed to be and that every mother goes through it, and that it’s your new reality, but it’s not.
+- Lying to yourself that it’s supposed to be that way and that every mother goes through it, and that it’s your new reality, but it’s not.

 - When your child cries or needs attention, it’s like a blur you ignore the cries sometimes, making you feel guilty but it’s not your fault.